Jiivi: Soundtrack

-KS Sundaramurthy composed the songs and background score for the film.
+K. S. Sundaramurthy composed the songs and background score for the film.
 Yuvan Shankar Raja bought the audio rights of Jiivi under his banner, U1 Records.
 The Times of India gave a positive review for the album stating: "A job well done by Sundaramurthy!".

 Release

 The film released on 28 June 2019, to mostly positive reviews.
+Aha acquired the streaming rights of the movie and premiered Jiivi on 25 June 2021.